MEET THE SEA SENSE TEAM

 Executive Director: Gosbert Katunzi

 Gosbert Katunzi serves as the Executive Director of Sea Sense, guiding the organization towards impactful marine conservation and sustainable development.
-With extensive experience and a strong grasp of environmental challenges, he manages the overall strategic direction of our initiatives, ensuring alignment with national priorities and global sustainability goals.
+With extensive experience and a strong grasp of environmental challenges, he manages the overall strategic direction of Sea Sense, ensuring alignment with national priorities and global sustainability goals.
+Under his guidance, Sea Sense is enhancing coastal ecosystem health while uplifting the livelihoods of dependent communities, making significant strides in protecting marine biodiversity and securing a sustainable future for generations.

 Programme Manager: Lydia Mgimwa

 With over 25 years of experience in fisheries management and community economic development, Lydia is a driving force behind Sea Sense's impact.
 She oversees our work programs, ensuring that we deliver real, measurable results in the coastal communities we serve.
+Lydia's expertise and leadership help guide our efforts to promote sustainable practices and improve livelihoods, making her an essential part of our mission to protect marine environments while empowering local communities.

 Finance and Admin Officer: Rahma Kambi